re-mote-sensing/re-mote/Documentation/Water_Sensor/Build_a_Water_Sensor_Portal.md

 # Build a Water Sensor

-### Choose one of the options below
+### Depending on your network preference, please select one of the options provided below.

 <details>
 <summary>Using mesh network (LoRa) with a gateway</summary>
 <br>

-This is an option using mesh network where 3G signal is not available/stable on the water.
+This approach employs a mesh network, ideal for situations where the 3G signal is unstable or unavailable over water.

 <div align="center">
     <img src="Documentation/Pictures/Mesh_Tube.png" width="60%">
 </div>

-A gateway is required to relay the data from node to server.
+A gateway is essential to facilitate the transmission of data from the node to the server.

-## Build Sensor Node
+## Build a Sensor Node

 Link: [Build EndNode](Documentation/Water_Sensor/Build_EndNode.md)